Can You Substitute Fish Sauce for Dashi? These 3 are better

 If you’ve had miso soup, you’ve probably tried dashi already, and if you’ve had authentic pad thai, you’ve likely tasted fish sauce too!

-Dashi and fish sauce are both popular umami condiments, but they’re different in terms of flavor and texture and should not be used as substitutes for each other.
+Dashi and fish sauce are both popular umami condiments, but they’re different in flavor and texture and should not be used as substitutes for each other.

 What’s the difference between dashi and fish sauce?